OpenNTF/jnosql-driver-proton/README.md

 - The `protected` and `signed` item flags are not supported
 - For time types, only LocalDate, LocalTime, and ZonedDateTime are supported
 - Arrays of mixed time types (e.g. LocalDate and ZonedDateTime) are not supported

-Beyond inherent limitations, rich text is also not currently supported

 #### Jakarta NoSQL Dependencies